-Together with our Academic Partner, the Basque Culinary Center, 50 Next will analyse all applications and perform robust research to discover the strongest candidates.
-We are looking for people from all over the world whose work truly pushes boundaries and tackles challenges from unprecedented perspectives.
-The inaugural 50 Next list will be published on 20 April 2021.
+Together with our Academic Partner, the Basque Culinary Center, 50 Next analysed all applications and performed robust research to discover the strongest candidates.
+We looked for people from all over the world whose work truly pushes boundaries and tackles challenges from unprecedented perspectives.

-If I am not selected for the 2021 list, will I be considered for future selections?
+I applied for the 2021 list but wasn’t selected.
+Will I be considered for future lists?

-If your application is strong but you are not selected for the 2021 list, we may consider your application for future editions of the list.
-However, you are also more than welcome to re-apply when applications open for the 2022 selection, as your achievements may have changed.
+If your application was strong but you were not selected for the 2021 list, we may consider your application for future editions of the list.
+You can also re-apply when applications open for the 2022 selection, as your achievements may have changed.